twosigma/Cook/integration/README.md

 Before running these tests, please make sure you've followed the instructions in the [Cook Readme](../README.md) Quickstart section.
 In particular, to run the integration tests in docker, you need to have minimesos running, and the Cook Scheduler running within docker.
 You also need to have `jq` installed.

-To run the tests on a local Cook install, run
+To run the tests on a local Cook install, run:

 ```bash
 $ pytest